Expert dental care in Thailand, coordinated for you

 Everything you need to know before your treatment

-Composite veneers cost less, require less enamel removal and are completed in one visit.
-Porcelain lasts longer (10–15 years vs 5–7), resists staining better and has superior translucency.
-Composite is ideal for patients wanting a quick, affordable improvement or a reversible trial before committing to porcelain.
+Composite costs less, removes little or no enamel and is finished in a single visit, while porcelain lasts longer at 10–15 years versus 5–7, resists staining better and has superior translucency.
+Composite is the conservative choice and the natural fit for a quick, affordable improvement or a reversible trial before committing to ceramic.
+Your dentist will be honest about which material suits your case at consultation.

 Nick Peplow